Canon T7i vs Fujifilm X-A5

-Both the T7i and the X-A5 are recent models that are part of the current product line-up.
-The T7i replaced the earlier Canon T6i, while the X-A5 followed on from the Fujifilm X-A3.
+The T7i is a recent model that features in the current product line-up of Canon.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon T7i or the Fujifilm X-A5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS Rebel T7i:

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Can take more shots (600 versus 450) on a single battery charge.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been on the market for longer (launched in February 2017).